 Identical RT3108 is at Uxbridge Station

 The end was getting near when I was in the east of London in autumn 1978.
-A very down at heel RT1114 is on the 87 in late 1978, one of the last routes operated by Barking, the last garage to use the type
+A very down at heel RT1114 is on the 87, one of the last routes operated by Barking, the last garage to use the type.

 This was perhaps eastern rather than northern but it was still north of the Thames.
 Greenline Coach services to Essex started from Aldgate Bus Station and were worked by an always smart set of RT's which never carried external advertising.
 They quite possibly had different gear ratios to their central cousins and also saloon heaters but were otherwise more or less standard.
 RT4498 is ready for a run to the Thames estuary town of Grays